mm6/InternetOfThingsCourse/Review.md

 + Google Charts basics
 + Google charts in course project

-### Photon microntroller lecture notes
+### Argon microntroller lecture notes

 + What is firmware?
-+ How did our Photon communicate with our servlets?
++ How did our Argon communicate with our servlets?
 + Be able to read and interpret a simple firmware application.
 + The Particel Device Cloud